Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Next on my list of things to do in New Orleans, it’s Fort Proctor!
 Another great choice for people who love history.

 Located in St. Bernard Parish, Fort Proctor dates all the way back to the early 1800s.
 Intended to be part of the fortifications that protected water routes towards New Orleans, it’s another interesting place to visit for a taste of the area’s military history.
+This is one of the best things to do in New Orleans for history buffs!

 New Orleans Historic Voodoo Museum

 This small museum has been inviting visitors to enjoy the fantastical nature of the occult since 1972.
 Housing a bunch of interesting objects and artefacts relating to voodoo (including a kneeling bench that once belonged to Marie Laveau), this place is a must-visit for those looking to experience New Orleans’ dark side.
+Another great (and very unique) choice for things to do in New Orleans.

 The Secret Room at M.S Rau Antiques